hassanelshazly/systems_simulator/README.md

 ## License

-This project is licensed under GNU General Public License v3.0
+This project is licensed under MIT License